yuriamana/artistify-react-1/readme.md

 #### On the home page (http://localhost:3000)

 - Fetch the 2 latests artists AND albums.
-- Fetch the 4 best rated artists AND albums.

 #### On the app header
 - Implement the search bar for all artists and/or albums.